Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 - Replace sandpaper as often as possible since it will quickly get clogged.

-- Be sure the area is well ventilated.
+- Be sure the area is well-ventilated.

-Method 3 – Using Paint Solvent
+Method 3 – Using the Solvent to Remove Chalk Paint

 Much like sanding, using paint solvent is another labor-intensive method of stripping away chalk paint from wood.